-17. SEGMENT REPORTING

-The Company is engaged in the business of making strategic long term investment and all activities revolve around such business.
+12. SEGMENT REPORTING The Company is engaged in the business of making strategic long term investment and all activities revolve around such business.
 Accordingly, this is the only reportable segment of the company.

-18. EARNINGS PER SHARE
+13. EARNINGS PER SHARE

-As At 31- Mar-20 As At 31-Mar-19 Particulars Amount (INR) Amount (USD) Amount (INR) Amount (USD) Net profit for the period - - 58,747 840 Weighted average number of equity shares 100 100 100 100 Nominal Value of equity share N.A.
+Particulars As At 31-Marc h-23 As At 31-March-22 Net profit for the period Amount (INR) Amount (USD) Amount (INR) Amount (USD) ivet profit for the period - Weighted average number of equity shares 100 100 100 10 Nominal Value of equity share N.A.
 1 N.A.
-1 Basic and Diluted Earning per share - - 587 8
+Basic and Diluted Earning per share - 4 -

-19. CAPITAL MANAGEMENT
+14. CAPITAL MANAGEMENT

-For the purpose of the Company's capital management, equity includes issued equity capital, convertible preference shares, share premium and all other equity reserves attributable to the equity holders of the Company.
-The primary objective of the Company's capital management is to maximize the shareholder value.
-The Company's Capital Management objectives are to maintain equity including all reserves to protect economic viability and to finance any growth opportunities that may be available in future so as to maximize shareholders' value.
-The Company is monitoring capital using debt equity ratio as its base, which is debt to equity.
-The company's policy is to keep debt equity ratio below three and infuse capital if and when required through issue of new shares and/or better operational results and efficient working capital management.
+For the purpose of the Company's capital management, equity includes issued equity capital, convertible preference shares, share premium and all other equity reserves attributable to the equity holders of the Company's capital management is to maximize the shareholder value.
+The Company's Capital Management objectives are to maintain equity including all reserves to protect economic visibility and to finance any growth opportunities that may be available in future so as to maximize shareholder's value.
+The Company's is monitoring capital using debt equity ratio as its besa, which is debt to equity.
+The company's policy is to keep debt equity ratio below three and infuse capital if and when required through issue of new shares and/or better opticalized results and efficient working capital management.

 In order to achieve the aforesaid objectives, the Company has not sanctioned any major capex on new expansion projects in last two to three years.
 However, modernization, upgradation and marginal expansions have been continued to remain competitive and improve product quality through efficient machinery.
-There is constant endeavour to reduce debt as much as feasible and practical by improving operational and working capital management.
+There is constant endeavour to reduce debt as much as feasible and practical by improving operational and working copsistal management.